PFAS Filtration Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The PFAS filtration market is projected to reach USD 29.97 billion by 2030 from USD 21.38 billion in 2025, at a CAGR of 7.0% from 2025 to 2030.
-The global PFAS filtration market is experiencing strong growth driven by increasingly stringent environmental regulations and growing awareness of the health risks associated with PFAS contamination.
-Industries across chemicals, manufacturing, and water treatment are adopting advanced filtration and destruction technologies to ensure compliance, reduce liabilities, and support sustainability targets.
+The PFAS filtration market is projected to reach USD 3.28 billion by 2031 from USD 2.34 billion in 2026 at a CAGR of 7.0% from 2026 to 2031.
+The market is experiencing strong growth due to many factors, such as stringent environmental regulations, growing public awareness, technological advancements, and government grants for PFAS research and removal.
+Industries across the chemicals manufacturing and water treatment sectors are implementing advanced filtration and destruction technologies to achieve compliance, decrease liabilities, and attain sustainability objectives.

 KEY TAKEAWAYS